Anders Johansson (table tennis)

-Anders Johansson (born January 10, 1955) is a male former international table tennis player and coach for Sweden.
+Anders Johansson (born 10 January 1955) is a Swedish former international table tennis player and coach.

 Table tennis career

 He won a gold medal in the Swaythling Cup (men's team event) at the 1973 World Table Tennis Championships as part of the Sweden team that contained Ingemar Wikström, Kjell Johansson, Stellan Bengtsson and Bo Persson.

 He also won two gold medals in the European Table Tennis Championships.